dact-chant/PyCantus/docs/source/development_docs.md

 #### Property methods
-Some of the methods of `Chant` are decorated with `@property` so that they can be called as property (attribute) of the object, because that is the intuitive comprehension we have about them.
+Some of the methods of `Chant` are decorated with `@property` so that they can be called as properties (attribute) of the object, because that is the intuitive comprehension we have about them.
 These are:
 - `is_complete_chant` - bool value (checks presence of full text and long enough melody)
 - `to_csv_row` - string value, method constructs the correct string representing the Chant record as a row of CSV file (used e.g. in `Corpus.export_to_csv` method)